ATEX Zones – Hazardous Area Classification

 Dust collector markings

-The marking of dust collectors subject to 2014/34/EU is carried out
+The marking of dust extraction systems subject to 2014/34/EU is carried out

 in accordance with EN 80079-36.
-The marking of a dust extractor in a potentially explosive atmosphere or in operation of potentially explosive dusts or gases must be clearly and indelibly placed on the system, e.g. in the form of a type plate.
+The marking of a dust extractor in an explosive atmosphere or in operation with explosive dusts or gases must be clearly and indelibly placed on the system, e.g. in the form of a type plate.
 The labeling must include the following information:

 • CE marking, number of the notified body and the EX mark